rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

         * Remember: these are DAGs that have *genes (not genotypes) as nodes*.
 They represent the order restrictions of the events.
     * On the bottom row, the transition probabilities between genotypes or the transition rate matrix (for the models that return it); what is represented is chosen on the left, ```Customize the visualization```.
         * These plots have *genotypes (not genes) as nodes*.
-        * (If you choose to *Sample for observed genotype transitions*, under  ```Advanced options```, for models that return a transition rate matrix (CBN, H-ESBCN, MHN), you can also represent the observed genotype transitions.)
+        * (If you choose to *Sample for observed genotype transitions*, under  ```Advanced options and CPMs to use```, for models that return a transition rate matrix (CBN, H-ESBCN, MHN), you can also represent the observed genotype transitions.)
         * You can show, for the bottom plots, only some of the most relevant paths; again, modify options under ```Customize the visualization```.
         * The bottom plots might include genotypes never observed in the sample; these are shown in light green.
         * For easier visualization, in very busy plots, instead of the Genotypes you might want to show the last gene mutated.